 A knock at her door interrupted her nervous worrying.
-She expected it was Robin, as his room was the closest to hers and he grew the most concerned about her emotional health.
-He probably heard all of the commotion, Raven sighed, making her way carefully around all the debris on the floor.
+She expected it was Robin.
+They shared a special bond, and he could always tell when she was upset.
+He probably heard all the commotion, Raven sighed, making her way carefully around all the debris on the floor.
 She cracked the door open only enough to show her face, and was surprised to discover Beast Boy there instead of the team leader.
 She stared at him blankly.

 "Um, hi," he choked out hesitantly.
 "I uh, know this is kinda Robin's job, but I, um, wanted to make sure you were okay.
 You were pretty quiet during the ride home."